How Scary is the Bus Ride to Machu Picchu?

 And when you make the journey, you’ll see why…

-Quick Facts About Machu Picchu Bus
+Quick Facts About the Machu Picchu Bus

 Sooo…Can I Hike Up Instead?